wildducktheories/quora-spam/README.md

 4. navigate to the "Network" tab of the devtools window and select a request to quora.com
 5. select "Copy > Copy all as HAR" from the context menu

 Your clipboard now contains a HAR which contains, amongst other things, cookies that can be used to login to Quora.
-Now run the quora-spam har save command with the contents of your clipboard.
+Now run the `quora-spam har save` command with the contents of your clipboard piped to stdin.

-On OSX, you can run:
+For example, on OSX, you can run:

 	pbpaste | quora-spam har save

-on other operating systems you need to run a similar command to paste the contents of the clipboard to stdout or you need to save the clipboard to a file, say, `saved.har` then run:
+on other operating systems you need to run a similar command to paste the contents of the clipboard to stdout or you need to save the clipboard to a file (say: `saved.har`) and then run:

 	quora-spam har save < saved.har

-Now, you can run `quora-spam login`.
+Now, you can run `quora-spam login` to create a login shell that can be used to exercise the spam reporting functions.

 ## install pre-reqs